mdz337426/mdz337426/README.md

 - 🌱 I’m currently learning ...
 C++, DSA
-- 👯 I’m looking to collaborate on ... will told you later.🥶
+- 👯 I’m looking to collaborate on ... will tell you later..🥶

 - 💬 Ask me about ...
 Nothing
 - 📫 How to reach me: ... 🫠(`z._.007_`)